Right Arrow

 Why Spot AI stands out:

-Camera Agnostic: You do not need to rip and replace existing parking lot cameras.
-Spot AI connects to your current infrastructure, quickly adding AI capabilities.
+• Camera agnostic: No need to rip and replace existing wireless parking lot security cameras or wired infrastructure.
+Spot AI connects to your current hardware, quickly adding AI capabilities.

-The shift from reactive observation to intelligent video AI is not just a technology upgrade; it is an operational necessity for modern retail.
+The shift from reactive observation to intelligent video analytics for parking lots is an operational necessity for modern retail.
 By resolving parking lot incidents faster with a unified video AI platform, Loss Prevention leaders can protect their margins, help keep customers safe, and demonstrate the value of their security programs.

 Frequently asked questions